tmorshed/kcni-eeg-lab/doc/docs-info.md

 - If you want this file to appear on the site, edit the `kcni-eeg-lab/doc/index.rst` file accordingly

 If you have admin access on the repo, the easiest way to do this is usually using the github browser-based text editor.

+Currently the contents of the `doc` folder is 'flat'; i.e. there are no subfolders.
+As the documentation builds out, we can add in subfolder structure from there, but in general it is a lot simpler and more transparent to keep a flat folder structure for as long as sustainable.